We're replacing Inga Road Bridge, Milford

 We’re progressing designs and once ready, we’ll share our plans with the community.

-The bridge is just north of the Milford Shopping Centre and where we are exploring the best options to ensure a successful outcome for the entire community.
+The bridge is just north of Milford Shopping Centre and will need to be closed during construction.
+We are still exploring what this will look like and will ensure a successful outcome for the entire community.

 What we're planning

-To replace the Inga Road Bridge, which is 100 meters north of the Omana Road roundabout, with a new structure that maintains the same essential characteristics as the current bridge but incorporates necessary updates for safety and durability.
+To replace the Inga Road Bridge, which is 100 meters north of the Omana Road roundabout, with a new structure that maintains the same essential characteristics as the current bridge, while incorporating necessary updates for safety and durability.

 Project considerations include: